DominicLuidold/WS22-AutonomousSystems-III/README.md

 If all of the required components are ready, proceed with the following steps:
 1. Make sure the TurtleBot is currently turned off and no battery is connected
-    * Should any battery already be connected, make sure to turn of the TurtleBot by switching of the Raspberry Pi and then disconnect the currently connected battery
+    * Should any battery already be connected, make sure to turn off the TurtleBot by switching off the Raspberry Pi and then disconnect the currently connected battery
 2. Connect a fully charged Li-Po battery to the Li-Po battery extension cable, located at the bottom of the TurtleBot
 3. Turn on the TurtleBot by switching on the Raspberry Pi module

-Once the Raspberry Pi modules starts to light up, the rest of the TurtleBot (including the LiDAR sensor and the PixyCam) will start to boot up by either blinking or moving.
+Once the Raspberry Pi modules start to light up, the rest of the TurtleBot (including the LiDAR sensor and the PixyCam) will start to boot up by either blinking or moving.
 Once the bootup has been completed (approximately 10-30 seconds), proceed with preparing the TurtleBot software.

 ### Preparing the TurtleBot software